Tbrennan6/IcelandicNow/docs/05_step_into_grammar/07_umlaut.md

 ### Tricky Situations
-There are two tricky situations whereby the logic of umlaut seems to break, and both of them have to do with Old Norse.
+There are two tricky situations whereby the logic of u-umlaut seems to break, and both of them have to do with Old Norse.

-The first situation is when u-umlaut doesn't seem to happen when it seemingly should.
+The first situation is when u-umlaut doesn't happen when it seemingly should.

 Example: M**a**ður

 Following our rule, this word should be realized as *möður*, but it is not.
 The reason for this is that this word was spelled *maðr* when u-umlaut occcured.
-Since there was no *u*, nothing caused the *a* to shift.
+Since there was no *u* at that time, nothing caused the *a* to shift.
 Hundreds of years later, Old Norse underwent a spelling reform, changing the *-r* ending to a *-ur*.
+Since that *u* came after the u-umlaut shift finished, the *a* in the stem remains.
 This is extremely common, and happens in many adjectives as well.

 The second situation is when u-umlaut happens when it seemingly should not.